Celo Trading

 The stablecoin is an elastic-supply, stable value asset, whereas CELO is a fixed-supply, variable value asset.
 CELO is the governance mechanism that sits in a reserve and can be exchanged for the stablecoin to balance out high demand or shortage.
 By providing incentives for the stablecoin supply to match its demand, the token closely follows the price of its linked asset as follows:

-The first stablecoin supported by Celo is the Celo Dollar (cUSD), which tracks the price of the US Dollar, meaning its value will stay close to 1 USD.
-In the future, the crypto is looking to expand this to cGBP and cEUR.
+The first stablecoin supported by Celo was the Celo Dollar (cUSD), which tracks the price of the US Dollar, meaning its value will stay close to 1 USD; this has been joined by cGBP and cEUR.
 However, as the price of the native coin depends on the demand for tokens, CELO is a lot more volatile – and a lot more interesting to traders.

 Wallets